dragonlzm/ZhuomingLiu.github.io/_pages/about.md

 I obtained a Master of Science in Computer Science at the University of Southern California (USC), advised by Professor [Ram Nevatia](https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/).
 Before that, I received my bachelor’s degree at Sun Yat-sen University (SYSU).

 My research lies in Computer Vision and Machine Learning.
-I am particularly interested in Vision-Languauage learning, Video understanding.
+I am particularly interested in Vision-Languauage Learning, Video Understanding.